se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 We may update this EULA.
 Material changes will be communicated via **{{EULA_UPDATE_COMMUNICATION}}**.
 Continued use after the effective date constitutes acceptance.

+## Governing Language

+This agreement is drafted in English.
+Translations may be provided for convenience.
+In consumer markets where local-language versions are required by law for clarity and fairness, the local-language version controls to the extent required by applicable law; otherwise, the English version controls.

 **Contact:** {{LEGAL_EMAIL}}